femigolu/giles-interop-user-private-discovery/draft-giles-interop-user-private-discovery-protocol.md

 {::boilerplate bcp14-tagged}

-# Glossary
+# c
 This section provides a glossary of key terms.

+- Authoritative Name Server: Final holder of the IP addresses for a specific domain or set of domains.
+- Client: A software application running on a user's device or computer.
+- Database: A collection of records all of equal sizes (i.e., padded as appropriate).
+- Dense PIR: A type of PIR scheme that is used to retrieve information from a database using the index or position of each record as key.
+This is equivalent to the standard PIR schemes from the literature.
+- DNS: See Domain Name Service.
 - ​​Domain Name Service: A system that accepts domain names and returns their IP addresses.
-- DNS: See Domain Name Service.
+- FHE: See Fully Homomorphic Encryption.
+- Fully Homomorphic Encryption: A type of encryption that allows arithmetic operations to be performed on encrypted data without decrypting it first.
-- Resolver: A service that helps clients find the IP address for a domain through recursive queries over Name Servers hierarchy.
+- KDS Resolver: A service that helps clients find and download the public keys of other users.
-- Authoritative Name Server: Final holder of the IP addresses for a specific domain or set of domains.
+- KDS: See Key Distribution Server.
+- Key Distribution Server: A server holding the public key material that enables a user to securely communicate with other users.
 - Name Server: Stores DNS records that map a domain name to an IP address.
+- Partition: A smaller division of a shard that is used to facilitate recursion with PIR.
+- PIR: See Private Information Retrieval
+- Preferred Service: A messaging service that a user has chosen as the default.
 - Private Information Retrieval: A cryptographic technique that allows a client to query a database server without the server being able to learn anything about the query or the record retrieved.
-- PIR: See Private Information Retrieval
-- KDS: See Key Distribution Server.
-- Key Distribution Server: A server holding the public key material that enables a user to securely communicate with other users.
-- KDS Resolver: A service that helps clients find and download the public keys of other users.
 - Public Key Bundle: Cryptographic key and other metadata that are used to encrypt and decrypt messages.
-- Client: A software application running on a user's device or computer.
-- Preferred Service: A messaging service that a user has chosen as the default.
+- Public Key PIR: A type of PIR scheme that uses a small amount of client storage to gain communication and computation efficiencies over multiple queries.
+- Resolver: A service that helps clients find the IP address for a domain through recursive queries over Name Servers hierarchy.
 - Shard: A subset of a large database that is divided into smaller, more manageable pieces.
-- Partition: A smaller division of a shard that is used to facilitate recursion with PIR.
-- Transform: A process of converting the partitions in a shard into a format that is suitable for homomorphic encryption computations.
-- Public Key PIR: A type of PIR scheme that uses a small amount of client storage to gain communication and computation efficiencies over multiple queries.
 - Sparse PIR: A type of PIR scheme that is used to retrieve information from a database of key-value pairs.
 This is the same as Keyword PIR in the literature.
-- Dense PIR: A type of PIR scheme that is used to retrieve information from a database using the index or position of each record as key.
-This is equivalent to the standard PIR schemes from the literature.
-- Fully Homomorphic Encryption: A type of encryption that allows arithmetic operations to be performed on encrypted data without decrypting it first.
-- FHE: See Fully Homomorphic Encryption.
-- Database: A collection of records all of equal sizes (i.e., padded as appropriate).
+- Transform: A process of converting the partitions in a shard into a format that is suitable for homomorphic encryption computations.

 # Introduction